zatserkovnyy/mpv-aqps/README.md

 Intelligent **mpv** script that automatically analyzes video bitrate, resolution, codec, bit depth, HDR type, frame rate and content type, then applies the most suitable quality profile.
 It also provides a detailed custom OSD with real-time information.

-**Primarily tuned for 1080p projectors**, but fully supports 4K (2160p) profiles as well.
-You can freely adjust thresholds and factors for any display.

 ## What the script does

 On every file load the script: